 Geological conditions and historical earthquakes help us to identify and classify high seismic zones.
 Earthquakes such as the 1987 Whittier, 1989 Loma Prieta, 1994 Northridge, and 2001 Nisqually, Washington have caused extensive damage to thousands of wood-framed homes.
 The resulting damage has helped to advance new products and methods that improve the structural integrity of buildings.

 After years of study, code officials in the San Francisco Bay Area and in Los Angeles have recently adopted ordinances that require soft-story seismic retrofits.
 The purpose is to prevent loss of life, to mitigate possible building collapse and to avoid the inhabitants being displaced from a condemned building.

-Why Hardy Frames Special Moment Frames?
+Why MiTek Special Moment Frames?

 The Special Moment Frame is pre-assembled and welded at the factory, then delivered to the job site ready to install in new construction or existing structures as a retrofit to improve the buildings ability to resist earthquake forces for better safety and damage control.